legalize-dev/legalize-nl/nl/BWBR0017728.md

 It should be the responsibility of an owner/managing agent/skipper to advise that the following requirements for items of personal clothing should be met:

+### 21b.8.4.
+Sleeping Accommodation – Equivalent arrangements to the Maritime Labour Convention 2006 for vessels of 500GT and over and less than 1250GT.

+Attention is drawn to the IMO Code on Noise Levels on Board Ships, Resolution A.468(XII), published 1982.

+Vessels of 3000 GT or more constructed on or after the Maritime Labour Convention, 2006 enters into force should comply with the full requirements of standard A3.1 of the Maritime Labour Convention 2006.

+### 21b.9.
+Mess Rooms

 ### 21b.10.
 Galley Areas, Food Preparation, Storage, and Provision of Food

-Attention is drawn to the IMO Code on Noise Levels on Board Ships, Resolution A.468(XII), published 1982.

-Medical training requirements for members of the complement of the vessel are given in the Manning Section of the National Annex.

-### 21b.13.
-Hospital accommodation
+### 21b.11.
+Water Services

+### 21b.12.
+Sanitary Facilities

+Boarding arrangements provided for pilots should have due regard for SOLAS Chapter V, Regulation 23 and IMO Resolution A.889 (21) ‘Pilot transfer arrangements’, International Maritime Pilots’ Association (IMPA) recommendations, or any documents replacing them.
+Also see National Annex for any national requirements.

 ### 21b.14.
 Laundry Facilities